Some experiences stay with you.

 He and I met last year during a project I was working on about children with incarcerated parents.
 Craig was attending a re-entry summit at which I was reporting.

 He gave me his wife’s name and his family’s telephone number.

 About a week later a handwritten letter in tight neat cursive letters arrived.

 Craig is a recovering drug addict who had been incarcerated before.

 His girls are 12 and 14.
-Each of course have their own personalities and their memories of life before and after his first incarceration.
+Each has her own personality and memories of life before and after his first incarceration.

-He wrote often to them while he was away for close to three years for a crime he committed that was driven by his addiction, he says.
+Craig wrote often to them while he was away for close to three years for a crime he committed that he says was driven by his addiction.

 He called, too.

 I interviewed the daughters last summer, close to a year before his return.

 The older daughter said, in essence, ”I don’t know how I feel about only having a year to figure out how I feel about his coming home.”